-Numbers (FINs), the points at which these emissions may enter the atmosphere, Emission Point Numbers (EPNs), and any associated control devices used to abate the emissions, Control device Identification Numbers (CINs).
-Facilities, control devices and emission points are linked together to create emissions paths at which emission rates are reported.
+Numbers (FINs), the points at which these emissions may enter the atmosphere by Emission Point Numbers (EPNs), and any associated control devices used to abate the emissions by Control device Identification Numbers (CINs).
+Facilities, control devices, and emission points are linked together to create emissions paths at which emission rates are reported.
 Annual emission rates must be reported for all sites, while ozone season emission rates are required for sites located in the eastern half of Texas or in El Paso County.
-This requirement ensures that all sites in nonattainment and near-nonattainment counties report ozone season rates for use in ozone modeling projects.
+This requirement ensures that all sites in nonattainment and near nonattainment counties report ozone season rates for use in ozone modeling projects.
 In addition to updated emission rates, the company must supply adequate sample calculations and material throughput data to allow the reviewer to verify the reported emission rates.
-Special attention is paid to whether new requirements, such as the recent addition of NH3 and PM{2.5}, are being met by the company.
+Special attention is paid to whether new requirements, such as the recent addition of NH3 and PM2.5, are being met by the company.

 Once the reviewer has completed this account overview, the technical summary report from the previous year is consulted to identify any outstanding issues or problems and any work that the company agreed to do to improve the data submitted on their next EIQ.
 Upon verification that all of these issues have been addressed by the company, the reviewer will identify a representative selection of facilities to be subjected to detailed review.
-Usually, the largest sources are reviewed most closely.
+Usually, targeted emissions sources or sources with the largest emissions are reviewed most closely.
+Targeted sources refer to those emissions sources whose emissions determinations are closely reviewed for accuracy due to their potential impact on the inventory.
 First, the reviewer verifies that emissions were calculated using the most accurate methods available to the company; where emission factors were used, the reviewer will verify that the most current factors were employed.
-The reviewer will then independently calculate a representative selection of facilities and compares these numbers to those submitted by the company.
-In addition to recalculating a representative selection of sources, sources are also identified for recalculation if emissions from a source deviate greatly from historic rates, comprise significant amounts of ozone precursors, or are not consistant with expected emission rates for the industry type.
+The reviewer then independently calculates a representative selection of facilities and compares these numbers to those submitted by the company.
+In addition to recalculating a representative selection of sources, sources are also identified for recalculation if emissions from a source deviate greatly from historic rates, comprise significant amounts of ozone precursors, or are not consistent with expected emission rates for the industry type.
 When accurate emissions data are available from other databases the reviewer will compare these data to the numbers reported on the EIQ.
-Databases used for comparison included the national Acid Rain Database, the Toxic Release Inventory (TRI) database, and other databases.
+Databases used for comparison included the national Acid Rain Database and the Toxic Release Inventory (TRI) database.
 If discrepancies are discovered, the reviewer will contact the company for clarification and, if necessary, may request that certain data be revised.
 If no such problems are found, and once a sufficient number of facilities have been investigated and the associated emission rates have been found to be reasonable, the reviewer will accept the emissions data as submitted.
 Once the validity of the emission rates has been verified, the reviewer will consider the details of the account.
 The reviewer will check that information such as determination methodology has been updated by the company; will verify the accuracy of Universal Transverse Mercator (UTM) coordinates of emission points, of Source Classification Codes (SCCs) assigned to facilities, and of the parameters associated with both emission points and facilities; and will verify that all requisite information has been filled in by the company.
 The majority of this review is accomplished by electronic reports and other electronic review tools.
+However, the recent acquisition of GIS mapping software has made significant improvements in identifying and correcting suspect UTM coordinates, which are essential to emissions modeling activities.